dacodekid/dacodekid.com/content/gist/business-analysis/processes/support-charter-development.md

 The charter's size and depth depend on the complexity of the project and the known information.
 Regardless of its size, it should, at the least, provide a comprehensive overview of the solution to facilitate the development of detailed requirements.

-**5. Formality and Variations of the Charter:**
+### Formality and Variations of the Charter

 The nature of the charter can differ based on the organization and its requirements.
 In bigger or strictly regulated entities, a formal documented charter is the norm.
 Conversely, in smaller organizations or ones that have a more adaptive approach, the charter might be less formal, possibly even verbal.
 Regardless, the groundwork established in the Needs Assessment phase remains applicable.

-**6. Importance of the Charter:**
+### Importance of the Charter

 The charter serves as a validation tool, ensuring that projects align with the organization's strategy and ongoing tasks.
 Depending on the organization, the charter can range from a comprehensive document needing sign-offs to a more streamlined verbal approval.
 If a formal charter isn't produced, analogous information should be sourced or formulated as the basis for the detailed project scope statement.
 Some organizations may even draft a charter before deciding on the project life cycle approach, be it predictive or adaptive.

-In summary, the Support Charter Development process is crucial in setting the stage for a project, program, or portfolio.
+The Support Charter Development process is crucial in setting the stage for a project, program, or portfolio.
 It's a comprehensive approach to ensuring alignment, understanding, and commitment across all stakeholders, laying a solid foundation for the subsequent phases of the initiative.

 ---